 - Ensures you receive routine preventive care, including screenings and healthy lifestyle counseling

-- Explains your treatment options
+- Explains your treatment options in clear language

 - Recommends and coordinates your care from specialists